nicktehrany/dotfiles/README.md

 Then just open a new terminal.
 The updating of submodules can sometimes take a couple of seconds.

-## Requirements

-[Gitmux](https://github.com/arl/gitmux) is required to use the gitmux config for displaying the git tree in tmux.
-Install instruction are on their website, the config file will be linked automatically.
-I'm currently using git information via zsh and am therefore not using gitmux, but keeping the config in case I switch at some point.

-VSCode remote development containers require docker, install instructions are available [here](https://code.visualstudio.com/docs/remote/containers).

 ## Commands

 In order to update submodules if their remote repository changes.